 Sadly not everyone enjoys good health throughout retirement, so you need to give some thought to what you would want to happen should you become incapable of looking after yourself in the future.
-The average cost for a woman of living out her life in a care home in the UK was £132,000 in 2016, compared to £82,000 for a man.

 If the local authority decides that you have eligible care needs, they'll carry out a financial assessment to work out how much you have to pay towards the costs of your care.
-This will depend on your income, savings and assets, and, if you go into residential care, might include the value of your home.
+This will depend on your income, savings and assets, and if you go into residential care, might include the value of your home.

-A financial planner can help you decide the best way for you to fund care, which care option might best suit you and how much money you might need for your care.
+A financial planner can help you decide the best way for you to fund care, which care option might best suit you, and how much money you might need to pay for your care.